alexcl01/Programacion-Practicas/README.md

 THIS PROGRAM IS AN UPDATED AND IMPROVED VERSION OF 'Programacion-Practica1'.
 INCLUDES INHERITENCE , THE LOCALDATE CLASS, INTERNATIONALIZATION, A LOT MORE METHODS AND A TEST TO PROVE IF EVERYTHING IS GOING AS EXPECTED.

----> IN THIS NEW VERSION (Practica3) I INCLUDED A CLASS DIAGRAM, AN INTERFACE, A NEW OVERLOADED METHOD, THE CLASS MATH, THE ?: OPERATOR AND NEW TESTS.
+---> IN THIS VERSION (Practica3) I INCLUDED A CLASS DIAGRAM, AN INTERFACE, A NEW OVERLOADED METHOD, THE CLASS MATH, THE ?: OPERATOR AND NEW TESTS.

+---> IN THE FINAL VERSION (Practica4) I INCLUDED GENERICS, READING AND WRITING OVER A TEXT FILE AND FINALLY THE CRYPTO LIBRARY.

 **INHERITENCE**: Inheritance can be defined as the process where one class acquires the properties (methods and fields) of another.
 The class which inherits the properties
                  of other is known as subclass, and the class whose properties are inherited is known as superclass.